Rich oligarchs with private jets may be able to evade a U.S. ban on Russian planes

 “We can’t tell if they’re Sinaloa or Hezbollah,” Lynch said, citing the Mexican drug cartel and Lebanese militia.
 “We can’t tell if they’re Russian either.”

-The Aircraft Ownership Transparency Act, a bill Lynch first introduced in 2017, is meant to address that.
-It requires the FAA to obtain the identity of a plane’s “beneficial owners,” meaning the people who actually control the entity seeking to register the plane, or those who have an interest in its assets.
+The Aircraft Ownership Transparency Act, a bill Lynch first introduced in 2017, was meant to address that.
+It would have required the FAA to obtain the identity of a plane’s “beneficial owners,” meaning the people who actually control the entity seeking to register the plane, or those who have an interest in its assets.
+Updated legislation he introduced last year seeks to achieve many of the same goals.

 Without that basic information, powerful Russians with U.S.-registered aircraft could keep using their planes, or secretly sell them to fund their lifestyles, said Gary Kalman, director of U.S. office for the anti-corruption group Transparency International.